Restraining Orders and Protective Orders in Georgia

 - Patent: If someone infringes upon your patent or trademark, you have the right to request a restraining order.

-A protection order differs from a restraining order in many ways, but the most significant difference is that protective orders have a longer duration.
+A protection order in Georgia differs from a restraining order in many ways, but the most significant difference is that protective orders have a longer duration.
 Protective orders can include children, other family members, roommates, or romantic partners of the victim.
 Some orders can last one to five years while others may be for a lifetime.
 Once a protective order expires, the victim can renew the order if they still feel threatened or that it is needed to protect them.
 Protective orders can include conditions such as

 - no contact